llingg/docs-opmanual_autolab/book/opmanual_autolab/30_Watchtowers/33_watchtower19-A.md

-# BUILDING - Watchtower in WT19-A configuration {#watchtower-hardware-assembly-WT19-A status=draft}
+# BUILDING - Watchtower in WT19-A configuration {#watchtower-hardware-assembly-WT19-A status=ready}

 <div class='requirements' markdown="1">